savonet/book/language.md

 ### Lists

 Some more elaborate values can be constructed by combining the previous ones.
-A first kind is _lists_ which are finite sequences of values, being all of the same type.
+A first kind is _lists_\index{list} which are finite sequences of values, being all of the same type.
 They are constructed by square bracketing the sequence whose elements are separated by commas.
 For instance, the list